allan-huang/remote-procedure-call/README.md

 **Remote Function Call** is a Netty 4-based Remote Procedure Call (RPC) system.

-This is my first GitHub project for open source.
+This is my first GitHub project for the Spirit of Open Source.
 I has rewritten the source codes and completed the new features.
+Developing a simple Peer-to-peer framework based on RFC framework is my next plan in the future.

 ### Links ###